JasonDai1219/cse15l-lab-reports/lab-week-9-report.md

 ```
 echo "Final Grade: [$score/10]"
 ```
 In this part, we are trying to give the final grade for the student's submission, and we can do that simply by echoing how many point the student has gained after going through the testing process.
+The if statement would be true, because there is no error detected in the student submission.
 The stdout would be "Final Grade: [$score/10]", which the $score is the score that has been cumulated, the stderr would be empty, and the return code would be 0, since there is no error in this line.
-Sicne we have ran the if statement in our example, we will not run the else block.
+Because we have ran the if statement in our example, we will not run the else block.

 ## Conclusion
 All in all, this is how my grade.sh give tests on the student submission, and output some feedback and the final score.
 Thanks for your time and patience for reviewing this lab report, have a great rest of your day.